kudashevs/accept-language/README.md

 'use_script_subtag'         # A boolean defines whether to include a script subtag in the result (default is false).
 'use_region_subtag'         # A boolean defines whether to include a region subtag in the result (default is true).
 'separator'                 # A string with a character that will be used as a separator in the result (default is '_')³.
-'log_activity'              # A boolean defines whether to log the activity of the package or not (default if false).
 'log_level'                 # A string with a PSR-3 compatible log level (default is 'info').
 'log_only'                  # An array with a list of log events to log (default is []).
 ```